Conservation At English Heritage

 Conservation on the Road

-2021 will see conservation take to the road.
-Our specially equipped van will travel to many of our sites from May to October, providing a host of hands-on conservation workshops for all ages.
-These will provide an insight into how we look after our Heritage while doing something fun and creative.Find out more
+2022 will see conservation take to the road again.
+Our specially equipped van will travel to many of our sites from April to October, providing a host of hands-on conservation workshops for all ages.
+These will give you an insight into how we look after our heritage while doing something fun and creative.Find out more

 Conserving our Collections